BestTimesToVisit.com Logo

 Wander through the bustling Chicken Street

 Experience the vibrant chaos of Chicken Street, Kabul's oldest and most famous bazaar.
-Haggle for unique carpets, spices, and traditional clothing amongst the throngs of locals.
+Haggle for unique carpets, spices, and traditional clothing, immersing yourself in the sights, sounds, and smells of Afghan life.
 Insider tip: Visit in the late afternoon for the best atmosphere and cooler temperatures.

-Escape the city's hustle in the tranquil Babur Gardens, a Mughal-era paradise offering stunning views of the city.
-Find a quiet spot under a plane tree and enjoy the peaceful ambiance.
-Insider tip: Pack a picnic to fully savor the serenity.
+Escape the city's hustle and bustle in the tranquil Babur Gardens, a Mughal-era paradise offering stunning views of Kabul.
+Find a quiet spot under a tree, enjoy a traditional Afghan tea, and soak in the peaceful atmosphere.
+Insider tip: Visit during sunset for magical golden light.

 Delve into the history of the National Museum of Afghanistan